SmartRecruiters vs Lever: ATS Platforms Compared (2026)

 What Is the Core Difference Between SmartRecruiters and Lever?

+SmartRecruiters is an enterprise talent acquisition suite owned by SAP; Lever is a focused mid-market ATS and CRM run by Employ Inc. Analyst coverage reflects that divide directly.
 In the 2025 Gartner Magic Quadrant for Talent Acquisition Suites, SmartRecruiters was named a Leader (GlobeNewswire, 2025).
-Notably, Lever was not included as a named vendor in that same report, which was the first Gartner TAS Magic Quadrant since 2009 (Thomas Otter, 2025).
-That inclusion gap is the cleanest summary of how analysts see the two platforms: SmartRecruiters is an enterprise suite with broad AI, while Lever is a focused mid-market ATS and CRM.
+Lever was not included as a named vendor in that report, the first Gartner TAS Magic Quadrant since 2009 (Thomas Otter, 2025).

-Once you look for it, the split shows up across every dimension.
-On the enterprise side, SmartRecruiters serves 4,000+ customers including Amazon, Visa, McDonald’s, Bosch, and Skechers.
-Its product stack spans applicant tracking, CRM, onboarding, AI screening, conversational career site chat, fraud detection, and agentic automation.
-By contrast, Lever serves roughly 5,000 customers including Netflix, Spotify, KPMG, Atlassian, and Canva, with a more concentrated product centered on structured hiring, candidate relationship management, and interview intelligence.
+Across every dimension, that divide holds.
+Among its 4,000+ customers, SmartRecruiters counts Amazon, Visa, McDonald’s, Bosch, and Skechers.
+Product coverage spans applicant tracking, CRM, onboarding, AI screening, conversational career site chat, fraud detection, and agentic automation.
+Roughly 5,000 customers, including Netflix, Spotify, KPMG, Atlassian, and Canva, use Lever, with a more concentrated product centered on structured hiring, candidate relationship management, and evaluation intelligence.

 TL;DR: